-This report details annual security reporting requirements for The Geisinger Commonwealth School of Medicine for the 2019-2020 academic year (July 1, 2019 through June 30, 2020).
-This report covers the five campus locations in Pennsylvania: North Campus - Scranton, South Campus - Wilkes-Barre, Central Campus- Danville, Doylestown Campus and Guthrie Campus, Sayre.
+This report details annual security reporting requirements for The Geisinger Commonwealth School of Medicine for the 2020-2021 academic year (July 1, 2020 through June 30, 2021).
+The statistics in this report cover the years 2018, 2019 and 2020.
+This report covers the six campus locations in Pennsylvania: North Campus - Scranton, South Campus - Wilkes-Barre, Central Campus - Danville, Doylestown Campus and Guthrie Campus, Sayre.
 In addition, the Central Campus in Danville uses Geisinger Holy Spirit as a learning Environment.
 This report also covers the New Jersey Campus at AtlantiCare Hospital in Atlantic City, New Jersey.

-In 2019, Holy Spirit was part of Geisinger; as of November 2020, the site became Penn State Health Holy Spirit Medical Center.
+^{}In 2019, Holy Spirit was part of Geisinger; as of November2020, the site became Penn State Health Holy Spirit Medical Center.
+As of July 1, 2020, GCSOM did not send students to this site.